 Last year I had the chance to take your class through the Watercolor Summit, and you offer other online classes through your website as well as hosted and private classes.
 What is the most rewarding part about sharing your passion for art with others?

 It has allowed me to communicate with other people in a very deep way.
-So often when you are in a room of strangers, finding a way to communicate with groups of women, in our culture, can be difficult because there are so many cliche’s that we put on people (ie stay at home mom, career mom).
+So often when you are in a room of strangers, finding a way to communicate with groups of women, in our culture, can be difficult because there are so many cliches that we put on people (ie stay at home mom, career mom).
 Teaching allows me to see people coming to a table together, working with their hands and there is no box to put them in.
-This opens up lines of communication and people have started painting groups afterwards and talking about in depth things in a public place.
+This opens up lines of communication and people have started painting groups afterward and talking about in-depth things in a public place.
 I’m amazed about how painting disarms people.
-So painting becomes a way to communicate in a wholesome in depth way.
+So paint becomes a way to communicate in a wholesome in-depth way.

 Your first book Modern Watercolor Botanicals: A Creative Workshop in Watercolor, Gouache & Ink was released on 11/12.
 What inspired you to write your first book?